“Why is the crew looking at me all weird?” My‑re asked Vomarian over the banging and hammering on the Unsinkable III.

 “Yes, but I was hoping he’d just lose interest in the carving like he does other things nine out of ten times.

-“Lucky for me I guess this is the tenth time,” My-re said sarcastically.
-Turning to the bow of the ship she continued, “Oh, that’s not right.”
+“Lucky for me.
+I guess this is the tenth time,” My‑re said sarcastically.
+Turning to the ship's bow, she continued, “Oh, that’s not right.”

 The two golems were hoisting the statue into the air.
-One held its breasts, while the other pushed it up by the derriere.
-My-re spotted round openings in the statue’s back.
-Havelock was suspended over the bow and maneuvering it into place and onto a set of wooden dowels already fashioned.
+One held the breasts, while the other pushed it up by the derriere.
+My‑re spotted a round opening in the statue’s back.
+Havelock, suspended over the bow, maneuvered it into place and onto a set of wooden dowels already fashioned.

-As the mermaid statue was set into place, Havelock joined My-re and Vomarian to admire his work.
+As the mermaid statue moved into position, Havelock joined My‑re and Vomarian to admire his work.

-“This is so embarrassing,” My-re said and she glanced to the elves also enjoying the craftsmanship.
-She felt even more heat again rush to her face and she covered her eyes.
+“This is so embarrassing,” My‑re said, glanced at the elves enjoying the craftsmanship, and felt even more heat rush to her face.
+She covered her eyes.

-Havelock looked to My-re, to the statue, and then back to her.
+Havelock looked to My‑re, the statue, and then back to her.
 “What do you mean?
 You don’t have scales for legs or a flipper for feet.
-You hair is short, its hair is long.
+Your hair is short.
+Its hair is long.
 No one thinks it’s you.”

-“Well, you missed two pieces and important ones at that.
-The face and the…uh,” My-re said then gestured to the chest area.
+“Well, you missed two pieces, and important ones at that.
+The face and the…” My‑re stammered, then gestured to the chest area.

 “Oh, that,” Havelock said as a light bulb seemed to go off in his head.
 He then continued, “I thought about using one of the elves.
 They are very pretty.
 I dare say the most beautiful things on this ship.
 All symmetric and all.”